lmd-linux/lmd-linux.github.io/README.md

 second line.
 And even more rarely, you will have to disable MangoHud entirely like on the third line.

-If you have an old device with partial or broken support you will also often have to prefix each of these lines with `PROTON_USE_WINED3D=1`, for example:
+If you have an old device with inexistent, incomplete or broken Vulkan support, you will also often have to prefix each of these lines with `PROTON_USE_WINED3D=1`, for example:

 ```shell
 PROTON_USE_WINED3D=1 mangohud gamemoderun %command%